VCorak/MEAN-stack/README.md

-# angular-group-exercise
+# MEAN-stack

-Our project steps Trello board: https://trello.com/b/tKKBJQhK/agile-board

 ## The Mission

-Second Angular exercise.
-Remaking the basic Angular form and adding some personal touches.
+Remaking the animalDB Angular form and adding MongoDB with some personal touches.
-Group exercise by Valentina Corak and Aaron Den Hond.
-Our project is about animal data and storing them in our ZOO.
-We will map all animals and take their picture when they arrive. 😁
+Project is about animal data and storing them in our ZOO.
+All animals will be maped and taken their picture when they arrive. 😁

-##TO DO : AARON
+##TO DO :

 - Form in html
 - Form validation
 - Error reporting
 - binding the data to the form

-##TO DO : VALENTINA

 - Form : two way data-binding
 - Server side functionality: